awesome-schedule/plannable/Contribution.md

 ### Models and Data Structure

-These are mainly JavaScript files in [models](/templates/src/models)
+These are mainly TypeScript files in [models](/templates/src/models)

 | Name          | Description                                             | Contributor |
 | ------------- | ------------------------------------------------------- | ----------- |